 What would you say to other mature students out there thinking of going back to study?

 Never ever think you are too old or not bright enough to achieve your dreams.
 If you want it then go out there and get it.
 Never give up, make time for you, and you can do it.
 Good luck and live the dream!

 It’s never too late to study Nursing

-Come to our Nursing Info sessions to meet our team, explore the campus and learn more about studying nursing with us.
+Find out about our upcoming events to meet our team, explore the campus and learn more about studying nursing with us.